University of Göttingen: Turn of the 20th century

 During this time, the German language became an international academic language.
 A number of dissertations in the UK and the US had German titles.
 One might be considered having had a complete academic training only when one had studied in Germany.
 Thus, many American students were proud of having studied in Germany, and the University of Göttingen had profound impacts on the US.
 A number of American politicians, lawyers, historians and writers received their education from both Harvard and Göttingen.
 For example, Edward Everett, once Secretary of State and President of Harvard University, stayed in Göttingen for two years of study.
 George Ticknor spent two years studying classics in Göttingen.
 Even John Lothrop Motley, a diplomat and historian, had personal friendship with Otto von Bismarck during his two-year-long study in Göttingen.
 George Bancroft, a politician and historian, received his PhD from the University of Göttingen in 1820.

 Mathematicians celebrating Siegel's Ph.D. graduation, June 1920 at Göttingen: Grandjot, Bessel-Hagen, Rogosinski, Ness, Windau, Siegel (in the trolley), Walfisz, Krull, Emersleben, Kopfermann, Hedwig Wolff, Boskowits, Kneser.

 "Great purge" of 1933

-In the 1930s, the university became a focal point for the Nazi crackdown on "Jewish physics" in favor of "German physics", as represented by the work of Albert Einstein.
+In the 1930s, the university became a focal point for the Nazi crackdown on "Jewish physics", as represented by the work of Albert Einstein, in favor of "German physics".
 In what was later called the "great purge" of 1933, academics including Max Born, Victor Goldschmidt, James Franck, Eugene Wigner, Leó Szilárd, Edward Teller, Edmund Landau, Emmy Noether, and Richard Courant were expelled or fled.
 Most of them fled Nazi Germany for places like the United States, Canada, and the United Kingdom.
 Following the great purge, in 1934 David Hilbert, by then a symbol of German mathematics, was dining with Bernhard Rust, the Nazi minister of education.
-Rust asked, "How is mathematics at Göttingen, now that it is free from the Jewish influence?"
+Allegedly, Rust asked, "How is mathematics at Göttingen, now that it is free from the Jewish influence?"
 Hilbert replied, "There is no mathematics in Göttingen anymore."